caseyjohnsonwv/cotd-style-bot/README.md

 ## Deployment Notes

 This application uses [TinyDB](https://tinydb.readthedocs.io/en/latest/) for data storage, which is just a JSON file.
 Data is persisted by reading & writing the entire file to a free-tier Redis Cloud database on startup & shutdown.
 As a consequence, there can only be one instance of the app running (per environment) at any given time.
 Running two workers simultaneously will cause a race condition that truncates the entire database.

+## Data Retention

+When you unsubscribe from notifications, your data is deleted immediately.
+If the bot is installed on your server but not subscribed to any styles, we do not store any data about your server.